PhilippSalvisberg/docker-odb/README.md

 ## Content

-This Dockerfile was originally based on Maksym Bilenko's work for [sath89/oracle-12c](https://hub.docker.com/r/sath89/oracle-12c/) but has no dependency to this original image anymore.
+This Dockerfile was originally based on Maksym Bilenko's work for [sath89/oracle-12c](https://hub.docker.com/r/sath89/oracle-12c/) but has no dependency to this image anymore.

-The current resulting image contains the following:
+The oddgen image contains the following:

 * Oracle Linux 7.2
 * Oracle Database 12.1.0.2 Enterprise Edition